infernalexp/Food-Effects/README.md

 ## 📖 About

-Food Effects aims to re-balance Minecraft's food items by giving them each unique effects upon consumption.
-It was designed with the aim of being highly configurable, allowing you to edit the mod however you see fit!
+Food Effects aims to re-balance Minecraft's various food items by giving each of them unique Effects upon consumption.

+It was designed with the aim of being highly configurable, and so you can change the Effect any food item gives you, the duration of that effect, and the amplifier/level of the effect too, all through the in-game config!

 ## 🎮 Content